Highlights

 Philipp Lahm

 Possibly the greatest right-back of all-time, it should come as no surprise to see Philipp Lahm, commonly endeared for his consistency, non-negotiable attitude, and loyalty to Bayern Munich, standing tall in the top 10.
 And rightfully so.
-He was the best in the business at some points across his career.
+He was the best in the business at some points throughout his career.

-Lahm may have been small in size, but his dedication to the craft of defending made him an indispensable character for both club and country – the perfect utility man, shall we say.
+Lahm may have been small in stature, but his dedication to the craft of defending made him an indispensable character for both club and country – the perfect utility man, shall we say.
 While many struggle(d) to play in an array of positions, the German made it look like second nature.
 Whether it was on the right, on the left or in the centre, Lahm did more than a respectable job.

 6 Fabio Cannavaro